 I’m talking about foods like: eggs, grass-fed meats, pomegranates, berries, avocados… A proper ‘whole food-based diet’ alone covers the intake of many key micronutrients…

 …However, speaking from experience, even that is not always enough.
 To support your diet, I would advise that you also supplement with a multivitamin for testosterone.

-(the one I am using currently is Thorne Research Basic Nutrients, which is the most complete and high-quality multi I’ve found so far).
+(the one I am using currently is Thorne Research Basic Nutrients (affiliate link), which is the most complete and high-quality multi I’ve found so far).

 Not convinced about the the importance of vitamins to increase testosterone production?
 Take a look here:

 - Vitamin A is stored in testicles (and few other glands of the body).
 Studies have shown that when there’s no active vitamin A in the testes, T levels start dropping rapidly, and estrogen synthesis shoots up.
 Also in a study of 155 male twins, a clear correlation was found between vitamin A levels and serum testosterone.
 In prepubertal teens, vitamin A + iron supplementation is as effective in starting puberty as hormone replacement therapy.